awsdocs/aws-deep-learning-amis/doc_source/tutorial-caffe2.md

 # Caffe2<a name="tutorial-caffe2"></a>

+**Note**
+We no longer include the CNTK, Caffe, Caffe2 and Theano Conda environments in the AWS Deep Learning AMI starting with the v28 release\.
+Previous releases of the AWS Deep Learning AMI that contain these environments will continue to be available\.
+However, we will only provide updates to these environments if there are security fixes published by the open source community for these frameworks\.

 ## Caffe2 Tutorial<a name="tutorial-caffe2-overview"></a>

 To activate the framework, follow these instructions on your Deep Learning AMI with Conda\.